AGM Belief Revision, Semantically: Further Discussion

 \section{Further Discussion}

 In this section, we discuss some more specific aspects and noteworthy implications of our approach.
 First, we will discuss the notion of base logics and demonstrate that the decision how to define bases affects the applicability of certain notions.
 Next, we explore the novel notion of min-retractivity (in comparison to transitivity) and discuss its relationship to decomposability of disjunctions.
-In the last subsection, we give additional insights into our way of encoding operators as assignments.